yasminenjim/DevOps/README.md

-This is a branch for the module contrat of the project Timesheet.
+This is a springBoot application named Timesheet Project.
 It includes Junit tests,Log4j, docker and Jenkins configurations.
 For Devops purposes.